-From 2005-06 to 2009-10, the average completion rate for SBCCD student cohorts was 37.2%, while the statewide average completion rate was 48.1%.
-During the same time period, the average gap between SBCCD's completion rate and the statewide average completion rate was 10.8%.
-(Reference: Exhibit 2.08 Completion / Student Progress & Attainment Rate (SPAR) on page 2.14)
+From 2005-06 to 2009-10, the average completion rate for SBCCD student cohorts was 37.2%, while the Statewide average completion rate was 48.3%.
+During the same time period, the average gap between SBCCD's completion rate and the Statewide average completion rate was 10.8%.

+Exhibit 2.14 Completion / Student Progress & Attainment Rate (SPAR)